 In most cases, a work permit has to be applied for by a business in Romania on behalf of its prospective employee.
 It is the employer’s responsibility to prove that the position could not be filled by a Romanian or a candidate from another EU/EEA country.

-The employer must also prove that the candidate has the qualifications and experience for the position.
-This requires supporting documents that an expat would need to provide.
+The employer must also prove that the candidate has the qualifications and experience for the position, and these documents must be provided by the expat.
 The process for obtaining a Romanian work permit can take several weeks.

 Once an expat receives their work permit from their employer, they need to apply for a long-stay visa for work purposes at the Romanian embassy in their home country.
 To get the visa, a number of documents will have to be submitted.